Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Summary and Recommendations

 The next level of specificity relative to an ideal reference system is a {\it reference system}, which defines constants, models with free parameters, and algorithms for transforming between observable quantities and reference data.

 Finally, a {\it reference frame} is a realization of a reference system based on measurements used to determine the free parameters in its models.

+These terms are used in the astrophysics and Earth sciences communities, and we recommend that the space physics community adopt them in place of the ambiguous term ``coordinate system'' (see section~\ref{sect:definitions}).

-A community-developed standard should be created for acronyms and definitions.
-The standard should provide abbreviation/definition pairs for commonly used space physics ideal reference frames.
+A community-developed standard for acronyms and definitions should be created.
+The standard should provide abbreviation/definition pairs for commonly used space physics ideal reference frames, so that data providers and paper authors can use them and reduce ambiguity.
 Associated with each ideal reference frame definition, there should be at least one reference system abbreviation/definition pair.
 If multiple reference systems are in common use, their definitions and referencing conventions should be specified.
 For each reference system, at least one reference frame should be defined.

+The reference system definitions will involve key quantities, such as the position of the Sun and Earth's dipole orientation.
+As a result, these key quantities will need to be precisely defined along with the model and methodology for computing them.

+\add[r2]{Although this article did not provide details on the relevance of time standards to reference frame transforms, this topic is an important part of the definition of a reference frame.
+Several space physics reference frames depend on time-related quantities.
+Both \citeA{Hapgood1992} and \citeA{Franz2002} discuss the relevance of time scales to reference-frame calculations and approximations that may be used (for example, using UTC in place of UT1).
+Even if using an approximation is justified for the precision needed in most calculations, we must account for the fact that, when defining a reference frame, all quantities used in the calculation must be explicitly specified.}

+\add[r2]{There exist standards that reference frame definitions can be built upon.
+For example, in the past 50 years, the astronomy community, through International Astronomical Union (IAU) resolutions, has adopted standards related to quantities used in space physics reference frame transforms in 1982~\cite{Aoki1982}, 2000~\cite{Capitaine2003}, and 2006~\cite{Capitaine2005}.
+The IGRF model \cite{IAGA_V-MOD2026} is a standard for specifying Earth's dipole orientation, which is required for defining geomagnetic reference frames.}